Slipatto/EtchSketch/README.md

     Research button tags in HTML and how can you can make a JS function run when one is clicked.
     Research prompts as well
-    You should be able to enter 64 and have a brand new 64 x 64 gird pop without changing the total amount of pixels used.
+    You should be able to enter 64 and have a brand new 64 x 64 grid pop without changing the total amount of pixels used.

     Extra Credit: